Yield Rate

 Time admissions decisions strategically.
 Some schools release decisions on dates calculated to maximize the time students have to consider their offer, hoping to push enrollment toward the school over competing offers.

-What this means for Korean students
+What this means for international applicants

-Yield matters in two strategic ways for Korean applicants:
+Yield matters in two strategic ways:

 For your safety schools: yield protection (Tufts Syndrome) is a real risk.
 If your stats are dramatically above a school's median admitted class, the school may waitlist or reject you because they think you're using them as a backup.
 To counter this, write a genuine, specific "Why Us" essay that explains why this school is actually a good fit for you, not just a fallback.
 Expressing real interest at a safety can prevent yield-protection rejection.